tpetzoldt/growthrates/README.md

 * fit a linear regression to a subset of data with the steepest log-linear increase (a method, similar to Hall et al., 2013),

-* fit parametric nonlinear models to the complete data set,
+* fit parametric nonlinear models to the complete data set, where the model functions can be given either in closed form or as numerically solved (system of) differential equation(s),

 * use maximum of the 1st derivative of a smoothing spline with log-transformed y-values (similar to Kahm et al., 2010).